TylerMclaughlin/rtylermclaughlin.github.io/_posts/2018-07-08-Predicting-Protein-Expression-Level-with-CyTOF-Data.md

 basic.lm.RMSE <- sqrt(mean((basic.prediction - y.test)^2))
 ```

-    ## Warning in basic.prediction - y.test: longer object length is not a
-    ## multiple of shorter object length

 Let's also make a trivial linear model for comparing to our other regression models.

 My trivial linear model is fitting the data to a line y = 1.